diffplug/spotless/plugin-maven/README.md

 </configuration>
 ```

-In addition Eclipse problem markers are being emitted.
+In addition Eclipse problem markers are being emitted for goal `check`.
 By default they have the severity `WARNING`.
 You can adjust this with

 ```